poyichou/np_project/Readme.md

-# NP Project3
+# NP Project4
-__This is a project based on NP Project2__
+__This is a project based on NP Project3__
 __In this project, I write two new program:__
-*	__http_sever.c__
+*	__sock4_server.c__
-*	__mycgi.c__
+*	__hw4_cgi.c__
-__And a NP_hw3_winsock Visual Studio Project__
+__Which are placed in folder sock4_server__

+## socks.conf:
+configureation file for sock4_server.c.
+It indicate which IP the sock4_server.c could accept.
+IPs not indicated in it would not be accept.
+The format seems like following:
+`permit [cb] xxx.xxx.xxx.xxx`
+where c means connect mode, b means bind mode, and xxx could be "\*", meaning all.
+For example, 140.113.\*.\* means allowing all IPs starting with 104.113.
-## http_server.c
+## sock4_sever.c:
-A http server which can run cgi and dump html file.(only handle GET)
-There is a html file named "form_get.htm" for covenience to send request to cgi.
+It's a proxy server with protocol socks 4.
+It support *connect mode* and *bind mode*, with time limit set to 2 minutes for each connecton.
+When one of server and client close socket, close all connection.
+It requires a file named "socks.conf" in the same folder to function as firewall well.
+It scans socks.conf for each connection, so modification of socks.conf would take into effect without restarting sock4_server.
-### form_get.htm:
+### form_get2.htm:
+It works like form_get.htm in Project3.
+While it add two columns, shN, spN.
-Only rows which does not miss any element(ie.hx, px, fx must not miss) would be recard.
+Only rows which does not miss any element(ie.hx, px, fx, shN, spN must not miss) would be recard.
-*	hx:the server to connect.(server in NP Project2).
+*	shN:the proxy server for hN to connect.(sock4_server).
-*	px:the port of server to connect.
+*	spN:the port proxy server for hN to connect.
-*	fx:the file containing commands to pass to server.

-## mycgi.c
-A cgi that would connect to server in NP Project2, send commands, and print out the result according to request from http_server.c.
-At most 5 host allowed.

-## NP_hw3_winsock:
+## hw4_cgi.c
-It is like a http server which can dump ".htm" file and if the file request ends with ".cgi", it would become a "mycgi.c", connect to servers(in NP Project2) and return the result to browser.
+  It is a cgi based on *mycgi.c* in Project3.
+There are some difference:
+*	it parse http request such that "shN=xxxxx" and "spN=xxx", where N is a number between 1 and 5, reprsenting proxy server host and port for N'th connection respectively.
+*	after analyzing http request, it send sock 4 request to proxy server assigned in http request instead of connect to host directly.